IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 6. Adjustments in Calvert primarily relate to differences in accounting policies regarding inventory valuation.

 7. The joint venture was incorporated and had no operations in 2024.
-The initial carrying amount of 566 corresponds to a paid cash contribution of 120 and 446 liability (including a non-current portion of 222 see note 9.2) corresponding to the net present value of future equity increases for which the Company has a present obligation.
+The initial carrying amount of 566 corresponds to a 120 cash contribution and 446 liability (including a non-current portion of 222 see note 9.2) corresponding to the net present value of future equity increases for which the Company has a present obligation.

 1. The country of incorporation corresponds to the country of operation except for Tameh whose country of operation is also the Czech Republic.